dart-archive/angular_analyzer_plugin/README.md

 ![Preview gif](https://raw.githubusercontent.com/dart-lang/angular_analyzer_plugin/master/assets/angular-dart-intellij-plugin-demo.gif "Preview gif")

-**Check the pubspec.yaml in your project for transformers.
-They are not supported.
-You must manually add CORE_DIRECTIVES to your components right now for this plugin to work.**

 ## Installing By Angular Version -- For Angular Developers (recommended)

-Requires angular-4.0.0 and dart SDK 1.25.0-dev.12.0 or higher to work.

 Using this strategy allows the dart ecosystem to discover which version of our plugin will work best with your version of angular, and therefore is recommended.